How To Become a Lawyer in India? Step By Step Guide

 Legal Awareness: Lawyers are expected to be well-versed in the country's legal framework and be updated with the latest changes.

-Social Impact: Lawyers can greatly impact society by using their legal knowledge to help people in need.
+Social Impact: Lawyers can greatly impact society by using their legal knowledge to help needy people.

-Courtroom Exposure: Working as a lawyer gives you the opportunity to gain experience in the courtroom.
+Courtroom Exposure: Working as a lawyer allows you to gain experience in the courtroom.

-Networking Opportunities: Legal professionals have the chance to build relationships with other legal professionals and clients.
+Networking Opportunities: Legal professionals can build relationships with other legal professionals and clients.

-Flexibility: Lawyers can choose to work for themselves or an organization, allowing flexibility in their careers.
+Flexibility: Lawyers can work for themselves or an organization, allowing career flexibility.

-Problem-Solving: Lawyers are expected to use their problem-solving abilities to resolve cases and come to an effective solution.
+Problem-Solving: Lawyers must use problem-solving abilities to resolve cases and find effective solutions.

 Types of Lawyers & Their Salary Range